-There are countless SCADA radio networks throughout the United States and abroad monitoring and controlling municipal water and waster water, oil and gas production, power grids, automatic meter reading, and much more.
+There are countless SCADA radio networks throughout the United States and abroad monitoring and controlling municipal water, waster water, drainage, oil & gas production, power grids, automatic meter reading, and much more.
 These SCADA radio technology based communications systems have ranges from yards to hundreds of miles.
 Selecting the right technology, defining the projects requirements, and creating a robust SCADA communications network is crucial.
-Having a personal understanding of the pros and cons of each technology can empower the Engineer, Owner or Operator to make the best business decisions for a system that will have a 10-20 year lifetime and are often mission critical or high importance systems.
+Having the personal understanding of the pros and cons of each technology can empower the engineer, owner or operator to make the best business decisions for a system that will have a 10-20 year service lifetime and are often mission critical or high importance SCADA systems.

-Please brows this site, if you have any questions or a specific project you would like to discuss, please feel free to call on me, Mark Lavallee.
-I truly enjoy sharing my 20+ years of specialized experience and knowledge.
+Please browse this site, if you have any questions or a specific project you would like to discuss, please feel free to call on me, Mark Lavallee.
+I truly enjoy sharing my 25+ years of specialized experience and knowledge.
 My company is often called upon assist consultants, controls system integrators, and occasionally with the end users directly.
-We are highly specialized with tools and talent for evaluating troubles with existing SCADA systems, selecting the best SCADA radio technology for new systems, and provide design of the RF paths, including infield radios studies.
+We are highly specialized with tools and talent for evaluating troubles with existing SCADA systems, selecting the best SCADA radio technology for new systems, and providing design of the RF paths, including infield radios studies.

 phone number is 954-961-2642 or